open-policy-agent/opa/docs/content/rest-api.md

 `bundles` - Boolean parameter to account for bundle activation status in response.
 This includes
             any discovery bundles or bundles defined in the loaded discovery configuration.
 `plugins` - Boolean parameter to account for plugin status in response.
+`exclude-plugin` - String parameter to exclude a plugin from status checks.
+Can be added multiple
+            times.
+Does nothing if `plugins` is not true.
+This parameter is useful for special use cases where a plugin depends on the server being fully initialized before it can fully intialize itself.

 #### Status Codes
 - **200** - OPA service is healthy.
 If the `bundles` option is specified then all configured bundles have